amos/amos-js/README.md

 });
 ```

-Only the variables you provide are sent; omitted variables keep their defaults.
+`themeVariables` uses a **replace** model: each update that includes `themeVariables` sets the full override set.
+Only the variables you list are overridden; unlisted variables revert to iframe defaults.
+Omit `themeVariables` to leave existing overrides unchanged.

 ### Label placement